Lennon, Michigan

 Lennon is a village in the U.S. state of Michigan.
-The population was 511 at the 2010 census.
+As of the 2020 census, Lennon had a population of 509.
 The village is located along M-13 within Venice Township in Shiawassee County to the west and Clayton Township in Genesee County to the east.

 History

 The village was founded by Peter Lennon.
 He got the Grand Trunk Western Railroad routed through the settlement and a depot built there.
 He built a grain elevator, which was followed by other businesses.
-A post office was established in Genesee County in July 1880 with Lennon as the first postmaster.
+A post office was established in Clayton Township, Genesee County in July 1880 with Lennon as the first postmaster.
 The office was transferred to Shiawassee County in February 1889.

 Geography

 According to the United States Census Bureau, the village has an area of 0.92 sqmi, all land.

 Of the village's area, 0.68 sqmi and 429 residents are within Venice Township in Shiawassee County.
 The Clayton Township portion within Genesee County contains 0.24 sqmi and 82 residents at the 2010 census.